Julia Klimek, Ph.D.

 Professor of English; Coordinator of the Interdisciplinary Studies Program

 “I love working with students to find their individual passions, and advising them in a way that allows them to gain all the skills and learning experiences to pursue a career they enjoy.
 Sometimes it takes a while to find the thing we are good at and that brings out who we really are.”

 Interdisciplinary Studies, Applied Humanities, Modern Poetry and Modern Fiction, Working Class Literature, Women’s Literature, Postcolonial Studies, Maps and Literature, American Autobiography-20th Century, Graphic Novels, Postcolonial Literature, Writing, Culture, and Identity

 Faculty adviser to Excursions, the Coker University student literary magazine

 “Teaching Alison Bechdel’s Fun Home,” in Class, Please Open Your Comics: Essays on Teaching With Graphic Narratives. ed.
-Matthew Miller, forthcoming by McFarland in 2015.
+Matthew Miller, McFarland in 2015.